HeimdallMidgard/ESP-32-BLE-Scanner/README.md

 - add support for more devices being saved

 ## How to install (via Plattformio)
-1. Download the program
+1. Download and extract the program
-2. open and extract the content of the zip file to any place on your pc
 3. Open the project folder in Plattformio
 4. Open Plattformio menue
 5. Plug in your ESP32